mast3rmindx/re-editor/README.md

 );
 ```

-When `useNativeContextMenu` is `true`, the custom `toolbarController` (if provided) will not be shown for mobile selection events, allowing the native menu to appear. **Note: This feature only works on mobile platforms (iOS and Android).
-On desktop platforms, the custom `toolbarController` will always be used.**
+When `useNativeContextMenu` is `true`, the custom `toolbarController` (if provided) will not be shown for selection events, allowing the native menu to appear.
+This feature works on all platforms:

+- **iOS**: Shows the system's native context menu with iOS-style appearance
+- **Android**: Shows the system's native context menu with Material Design appearance
+- **Desktop (Windows, macOS, Linux)**: Shows the platform's default context menu

+**Note**: On iOS, you'll see the actual system context menu that appears outside of the Flutter app window.
+On other platforms, Flutter renders the default platform-appropriate context menu within the app.

 ### Shortcuts